ashish01987/Dhan-mcp/README.md

 Create a forever OCO order: buy at 1200 trigger 1199, target 1300 trigger 1299 Set auto-exit if I make ₹5000 profit or lose ₹2000 today Activate kill switch
-How much margin do I need to buy 50 shares of security 1333 at 1200?
+How much margin do I need to buy 50 shares at 1200?
 Show my ledger for last month
 Get NIFTY option chain for expiry 2025-03-27
 ```